Hélène de Montgeroult

-Hélène de Montgeroult, born March 2, 1764, in Lyon and died May 20, 1836, in Florence, was a French composer and pianist.
-Recognised as one of the best fortepiano performers and improvisers of her time, and a published composer, Montgeroult adapted to the rapid development of her instrument by makers such as Erard.
+Marquise Hélène de Montgeroult born Hélène Antoinette Marie de Nervo (2 March 1764 – 20 May 1836) was a French composer and pianist.
+Recognised as one of the best fortepiano performers and improvisers of her time, and a published composer, de Montgeroult adapted to the rapid development of her instrument by makers such as Érard.
 She is considered by her biographer Jérôme Dorival as a bridge between classicism and romanticism.
-He describes her as “the missing link between Mozart and Chopin”.
+He describes her as "the missing link between Mozart and Chopin".